 Be clear on policies.
 Make sure that all staff members understand why data security policies are in place and what their role is in the process.
 Create a sense of accountability by providing clear written guidelines to all staff on their responsibilities.

 Know the different data types.
 For example, personal data is information relating to identity, such as names, birthdays and addresses.
 Sensitive personal data often relates to deeper details, such as race, political affiliations, religion, trade union membership, health, sexuality, and a criminal record.

 You'll make no mistake by trying our new ESL teaching platform, Your Agora.
-Check out our smart, flexible platform that is easy to use for both teachers and students.
+Check out our smart, flexible language school platform that is easy to use for both teachers and students.
 We use collaborated ESL material from teachers all over the world and a set of tools to ease the day-to-day tasks of teachers.
 Your Agora will handle assigning and grading homework, setting deadlines and customizing lesson plans.
 Optimize your classroom to its highest potential.